reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 Imagine you're navigating within a user's profile page, and something suspends.
 If that update is wrapped in a transition, it will not trigger the fallback for already visible content.
 That's the expected behavior.

 However, now imagine you're navigating between two different user profiles.
 In that case, it makes sense to show the fallback.
 For example, one user's timeline is *different content* from another user's timeline.
 By specifying a `key`, you ensure that React treats different users' profiles as different components, and resets the Suspense boundaries during navigation.
-A Suspense-integrated routing framework should do this automatically.
+Suspense-integrated routers should do this automatically.

 ---

 ### Providing a fallback for server errors and server-only content {/*providing-a-fallback-for-server-errors-and-server-only-content*/}

 If you use one of the [streaming server rendering APIs](/reference/react-dom/server) (or a framework that relies on them), React will also use your `<Suspense>` boundaries to handle errors on the server.
 If a component throws an error on the server, React will not abort the server render.
 Instead, it will find the closest `<Suspense>` component above it and include its fallback (such as a spinner) into the generated server HTML.
-The user will see a spinner instead of an error.
+The user will see a spinner at first.

 On the client, React will attempt to render the same component again.
 If it errors on the client too, React will throw the error and display the closest [error boundary.](/reference/react/Component#static-getderivedstatefromerror) However, if it does not error on the client, React will not display the error to the user since the content was eventually displayed successfully.

 You can use this to opt out some components from rendering on the server.
-To do this, throw an error from them in the server environment and then wrap them in a `<Suspense>` boundary to replace their HTML with fallbacks:
+To do this, throw an error in the server environment and then wrap them in a `<Suspense>` boundary to replace their HTML with fallbacks:

 ```js
 <Suspense fallback={<Loading />}>